 Customization and external integrations.

-A course catalog developed in partnership with institutions such as Harvard, Berkeley, and Microsoft.
+Course catalog in partnership with institutions such as Harvard, Berkeley, and Microsoft.

-Paid access for certain courses, especially those that result in certifications.
+Paid access to certain courses, especially those leading to certifications.

 Open edX Pricing

-The code required to install and run the Open edX Platform on a server is free.
-However, you will need to pay for hosting, maintenance, and site support.
+The code to install and run Open edX Platform on a server is freely available.

 Customization and external integrations.

-A course catalog developed in partnership with institutions such as Harvard, Berkeley, and Microsoft.
+Course catalog in partnership with institutions such as Harvard, Berkeley, and Microsoft.

-Paid access for certain courses, especially those that result in certifications.
+Paid access to certain courses, especially those leading to certifications.

 Pricing